thanksmister/androidthings-mqtt-alarm-panel/README.md

 $ adb shell setprop persist.sys.timezone "America/Denver"
 ```

+## PIR Sensor (Optional)

+If you would like the alarm panel to awake when motion is detected then add a PIR sensor following the Fritzing diagram provided.

 ## Device Settings

 - Under the settings (gear icon) you can change the screen timeout time, screen brightness, and the screen density (for the official screen use a DPI of 160).